misael-diaz/JTriangles/README.md

 ## Compile

-Instructions to compile the application.
+Instructions to compile the application in Mac OS X and GNU/Linux.

 First create the directory to host the classes: